Bryan De La Cruz Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Pirates have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.

-- Keller makes the start for the Pirates, his 16th of the season.
-He is 8-3 with a 3.62 ERA and 108 strikeouts through 92 2/3 innings pitched.
+- Ortiz gets the start for the Pirates, his eighth of the season.
+He is 1-3 with a 4.30 ERA and 26 strikeouts in 37 2/3 innings pitched.

-- In his most recent outing on Saturday against the Milwaukee Brewers, the righty went five innings, allowing four earned runs while surrendering five hits.
+- In his last appearance on Sunday, the righty threw 4 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering four hits.

+- The 24-year-old has put up an ERA of 4.30, with 6.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.